 During summer many folks eat sauerkraut.
-It’s used as a condiment for hot dogs and sandwiches.
+It is used as a condiment for hot dogs and sandwiches.
 This food is surprisingly healthy, but what about for a pet dog?

-There’s nothing about this tasty topping that’s harmful for canines.
-That said, homemade sauerkraut is preferred to the canned kind and for good reason.
+There is nothing about this tasty topping that is particularly harmful.
+That said, homemade sauerkraut is preferred and for good reason.
 Find out more for your dog’s sake!